medic/cht-docs/content/en/apps/concepts/access.md

 ## Accessing on Mobile

 The app also runs with an app on Android phones and tablets.
-It works best on devices running version 5.1 or later with at least 8 GB of internal memory (16 GB for supervisors) and minimum 1 GHz RAM.
+It works best on devices running version 5.1 or later with at least 8 GB of internal memory (16 GB for supervisors) and minimum 1 GB RAM.

 ### Downloading and Launching